 Waste material and debris must be removed from the job site at the end of each workday.

 Waste material and debris will not be thrown from any level to another.

 Material must be piled, stacked or otherwise stored to prevent tipping or collapse.

 Overhead storage of tools, equipment etc., by the contractor is prohibited.
 No waste material will be left by the contractor in the space above suspended ceiling panels.

 The foreman will perform daily job inspections and correct any unsafe conditions.
 It is the contractor's responsibility to train all of their employees on all relevant safety issues.
+The foreman must investigate any accident and report to the CSU Project Manager and the Director of Environmental Health & Safety.
+"Contractors should be aware of air intake without exposing residents to foul air, high levels of exhaust or particulate matter and potential problems".

 The Contractor agrees to provide for a safe and healthy work environment, and to maintain compliance with all applicable provisions of the Occupational Safety and Health Administration's (OSHA) regulations as set forth in the Chapter 29 of Code of Federal Regulations pertaining to health and safety in the workplace (29 CFR 1910 and 1926).
-The Contractor also agrees to provide to the Department of Environmental Health and Safety evidence of applicable written programs prior to beginning work.
+The Contractor also agrees to provide to the Office of Environmental Health and Safety evidence of applicable written programs prior to beginning work.
 These include but are not limited to Lockout/Tag Out (Control of Hazardous Energy), Confined Space, Hazard Communication, and Hearing Conservation.